 You have now designed a digital lowpass filter using the Digital Filter Design block.

 You can experiment with the Digital Filter Design block in order to design a filter of your own.
 For more information on the block functionality, see the Digital Filter Design block reference page.
-For more information on the Filter Design and Analysis Tool, see Filter Designer in the Signal Processing Toolbox™ documentation.
+For more information on the Filter Design and Analysis Tool, see Filter Designer (Signal Processing Toolbox).

 In this topic, you add the lowpass filter you designed in Design a Digital Filter in Simulink to your block diagram.
 Use this filter, which converts white noise to colored noise, to simulate the low frequency wind noise inside the cockpit: